mep1992/MPMatrix/README.md

 #MPMatrix

 A simple implementation of a possible matrix module for Haskell.
-Built for personal and educational purposes.
+Built for self-learning.

+## Running tests
+On Mac install the haskell platform:

+`brew install cabal-install`

+Run tests using the command:

+`runhaskell -isrc -itest test/MPMatrixSpec.hs`